Updated: 24 hours ago

 Skin cancer can form on your lips as well, so to protect them from the sun's ultraviolet rays, always apply sunscreen with an SPF of 30 or higher.

-Whenever you are outdoors and it is a sunny or cloudy day time, reapply sunscreen about every two hours (or after swimming or sweating).
+Whenever you are outdoors during the day time (even if it's cloudy), reapply sunscreen about every two hours (or after swimming or sweating).